juliahoglund/phemulator/README.md

 [![build](https://github.com/NBISweden/phemulator/actions/workflows/main.yml/badge.svg)](https://github.com/NBISweden/phemulator/actions/workflows/main.yml)

 # phemulator
-Phemulator tool for visualising GWAS effect sizes in A_Johansson_PP

-# Install and run:
+## Background
+Phemulator is a tool for simulating phenotypes on top of real-world genotyping or sequencing data.
+Through a number of parameters, user controls the genotype-phenotype relationship, i.e. the tool allows for simulating desired genetic architectures (currently limited to additive effects only) using real population data.
+The Phemulator tool has been developed by Marcin Kierczak, National Bioinformatics Infrastructure, Sweden (NBIS) in a partner project with research group led by prof. Åsa Johansson, IGP, Uppsala University, Sweden.

+## Motivation
+We wanted a tool that will enable us to simulate phenotypes based on existing genomic data and evaluate different tools that are widely used for genome-wide association studies (GWAS), including classical tools that evaluate effects of single common variants as well as so-called burden tests or kernel association tests used for discovering rare variants associated to phenotypes.
+This need has emerged in our previous work, e.g.:

+* Kierczak, M., Rafati, N., Höglund, J. et al. Contribution of rare whole-genome sequencing variants to plasma protein levels and the missing heritability.
+Nat Commun 13, 2532 (2022). [https://doi.org/10.1038/s41467-022-30208-8](https://doi.org/10.1038/s41467-022-30208-8)

+## What Phemulator can do for me?
+* you need you genotypes for a number of individuals in bgen-1.2 8-bit format.
+* you need a number of regions, e.g. CDS defined in a bed file.
+* you next can run our conteinerized Shiny app that will help you selecting simulation parameters,
+* you decide how many common and how many rare alleles in a region (e.g. CDS) contribute to phenotype and how much (effect size),
+* based on this, the tool scans your genomes region by region and if there are enough common/rare variants, it simulates phenotype
+* if you run a number of simulations, all parameters and outputs will be saved as json/csv
+* you can use your simulated phenotypes to evaluate different association models using, e.g. an excellent [rvtests](http://zhanxw.github.io/rvtests/#input-files) tool

+## Containerized Shiny app

+You need to have [Docker](https://docker.com) installed on your machine.
+Next, in Terminal you execute:
 ```
 docker run --rm -p 8787:8787 nbisweden/phemulator:v1.0.0
 ```

 than go to browser and type `http://0.0.0.0:8787`

-Certainly!
-Here's the user documentation for your Simulation Tool in Markdown format:

----
+Now, you can play with parameters and select your simulation parameters.

-# Simulation Tool User Documentation
+## Simulation Tool User Documentation phemulator.py

 ## Introduction

-The Simulation Tool is a Python script designed for simulating phenotypes based on genetic variants and user-defined settings.
+The Phemulator Simulation Tool is a Python script designed for simulating phenotypes based on genetic variants and user-defined settings.
 This documentation will guide you through the usage of the tool, its features, and how to customize the simulation.

 ## Table of Contents